How to Create a Holiday Email Campaign in 2020: 20 Best Christmas Marketing Strategies and Ready Practical Solutions

 Fill your campaign with holiday-relevant products and help people find what they’re looking for right now.
 Too many options or a too extensive product range can slow down the decision making; a focus on one or two specific choices instead can be more effective.

 There are a number of products - cozy blankets, clothes, candles, sweets, mugs, decoration, jewelry, and cosmetics, to name a few - that are typically associated with the holiday and rank first among most popular Christmas gifts.
 If you produce any category, make it your top campaign priority.
 If you sell, let’s say, tile or gardening tools, that hardly deliver the holiday spirit, focus on Christmas-related colors (red, green golden, white, blue) and patterns.

 Your audience most probably consists of different people with different cultural backgrounds and beliefs.
 Not all your subscribers celebrate Christmas and New Year in December, and some don’t celebrate them at all.
-However, it doesn’t mean you should lose the opportunity to reach out: consider using neutral greetings like Season’s Greetings, Enjoy This Winter, or Happy Holidays, instead of event-oriented Merry Christmas and Happy New Year.
+However, it doesn’t mean you should give up on Christmas marketing: consider using neutral greetings like Season’s Greetings, Enjoy This Winter, or Happy Holidays, instead of event-oriented Merry Christmas and Happy New Year.
 Don’t be afraid you’re taking away the charm of Christmas.
 With a seemingly simple inclusive wish, you show your readers your respect whatever traditions they may follow.

 Want people to buy from you or at least remember your brand’s name - make them smile or, what’s even better, laugh.
 The holiday promos and greetings are a good opportunity to demonstrate your good sense of humor and wit.
 You may start with subject lines or keep the best part for the copy.
 Jokes, puns, wordplay, references to Christmas carols or classic novels, custom funny CTAs - try to encapsulate the holiday spirit in new untraditional forms.